SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 👉 Take a moment to stare at that construct, and understand how the profile name "sandbox", in square brackets, has been "injected" into the JSON structure for the `API_BUSINESS_PARTNER` details.
 This leaves room for details in the contexts of other profiles.

 This is neat, but opens up a big problem with security (adding an API key into a file that is checked in to the source code control system as part of the project contents), and it also makes the configuration a lot more brittle than it could or should be.

+So we won't be going in that direction.

 ### Using the .env file